-President Alan García has met with Members of Congress on several occasions to emphasize the importance for Peru of strengthening trade relations with the United States in its efforts to fight poverty and strengthen equality among the Peruvian people.
-A considerable share of Peru's exports to the United States currently receives trade preferences under the ATPA and, without renewal or passage of a PTPA, many of Peru's exports to the United States would face higher duties.
-ATPA supporters state that the program has had a positive impact in the region by increasing in time to be considered under the 2002 TPA.
+President Alan García met with Members of Congress on several occasions to emphasize the importance for Peru of strengthening trade relations with the United States in its efforts to fight poverty and strengthen equality among the Peruvian people.
+President García had stated that a considerable share of Peru's exports to the United States receives trade preferences under the ATPA and, without renewal or passage of a PTPA, many of Peru's exports to the United States would have faced higher duties.
+ATPA supporters maintain that the program has had a positive impact in the region by increasing investor confidence, creating thousands of jobs in alternative sectors, and preventing organized crime.
+Some Peruvian policymakers believe that maintaining confidence in the bilateral trade environment with the United States is key to the long-term stability of the region.